edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 date: '2019-12-18T00:00:00.000Z'
 ---

+> This blog post was originally a talk I gave at [Angular Lyon meetup](https://www.meetup.com/fr-FR/Angular-Lyon/).
+Be sure to subscribe to this meetup for further cool events.

-Observables are everywhere in Angular, a lot of stuff operates using them.
+You probably know that Observables are everywhere in Angular, a lot of stuff operates using them.
 In fact **they are used to know when and what to do**.

-Let's have a look to the Subscription.
+Before tackling the management subject let's have a look to the Subscription anatomy.

-A Subscription represents the connection between an Observable and an Observer. **It's an object that holds the Observable execution**.
+A Subscription is created when the `.subscribe()` method is called on an Observable. **It's an object that holds the Observable execution**, it represents the connection between an Observable and an Observer.

 ![Subscription schema](./subscription.png)

-By default Observables are lazy, which means **they don't produce any value before the system subscribe to them**.
-Once the system subscribes, the Observable start emitting values over time to the connected Observer.
+By default Observables are lazy (or cold), which means **they don't produce any value before the system subscribes to them**.
+Once the Subscription is made, the Observable start emitting between zero or an infinity of values over time.

 As we usually do with standard functions like `removeEventListener()` or `clearInterval()` we also need to cleanup the Observable execution to avoid memory leaks.

 ![Demo unsubscribe](./demo.png)

-The Subscription has one important method `.unsubscribe()` that stop the Observable execution and dispose the resource.
+The Subscription has one important method `.unsubscribe()` that stop the Observable execution and dispose the resource held by the Subscription.
+Note that cancellation is a powerful mechanism that prevent doing useless computations.

-We usually think that memory leaks are hidden or imperceptible.
-Obviously it's wrong.
-At the end it heavily degrades user's experience, causing weird behaviors, or crashing the whole application.
+We usually think that memory leaks are hidden, or imperceptible.
+It's completely wrong, it might degrade the user's experience by causing weird behaviors, or crashing the whole application.

 ![Beer leak](./beer.gif)

-Managing subscriptions is mandatory when dealing with Angular.

-## Concretely in Angular

-In Angular Subscriptions live close to the component lifecycle.
-In the following example the `BookService` exposes a long-lived Observable `availableBooks$` that we will use to illustrate the subject.
+When dealing with Angular and RxJS managing subscriptions is mission-critical.

 #### 👎🏼 Common pitfall

-Let's start by the memory leak example, here the Observable is subscribed but we intentionally forgot cleaning the Subscription.
+To illustrate the subject I use a `BookService` which expose a long-lived Observable `availableBooks$`.

+In the first example there is no un-subscription resulting in a memory leak.

 ```ts
 @Component({